The Paper Kingdom

 The Paper Kingdom (also referred to as MCR5) is an unreleased studio album by the American rock band My Chemical Romance.
-It would have been the band's fifth studio album.
-Work on it began in early 2012, set to be a concept album with a story about a support group of parents whose children had died.
-Those who were present during the album's writing sessions described it as alternative rock and gothic-sounding, drawing comparisons between the band's sound and Radiohead.
+It would have been the band's fifth record, and followed a story about a support group of parents whose children had died.
+Recording began in 2012, with Doug McKean producing the album.
+Those who were present during the album's writing sessions described it as alternative rock and gothic-sounding.

 The album's writing was highly impacted by the mental health of the band members.
 Gerard Way, despite his depression and lack of motivation, pushed himself to write music anyways, leading to the creation of the support group story.
-He was not satisfied with this story, and the band overall suffered from a lack of direction.
+Other band members were unsatisfied with the album's direction.
 In March 2013, My Chemical Romance announced their break up, and The Paper Kingdom was scrapped.

-One song from the album, "Fake Your Death", was included as part of their greatest hits album May Death Never Stop You (2014), while the rest of the project was deemed unsalvageable, according to guitarist Frank Iero.
+One song from the album, "Fake Your Death", was included on their greatest hits album May Death Never Stop You (2014).
+Another song, "War Beneath the Rain", was played live in 2025.
+According to guitarist Frank Iero, most of the album was unsalvageable.
+It was later subject to rampant speculation throughout My Chemical Romance's fandom, believing that the band was hinting towards its release.
+An incomplete version was leaked online on February 1, 2026.

 Overview and music

 The Paper Kingdom was going to be a concept album, telling the story of a support group of parents whose children had died, and would make up a narrative about how their children were actually lost in the woods fighting against a witch.
 The style of music being written for the album was described by those present at its writing and recording sessions as the darkest music the band had ever written.
 Some described it as alternative rock and "gothic", drawing comparisons between the band's sound and Radiohead.'
 One of the people present at the sessions was comic book artist Grant Morrison, who said that the music almost didn't sound like My Chemical Romance at all.

+Two songs have been confirmed by the band to have been made for the album: "Fake Your Death", which was officially released in 2014, and "War Beneath the Rain", which was performed live in 2025.
+However, internet leaks in the years after the album's cancellation suggest that it would've had either twelve or sixteen tracks; the unfinished workprint of the album leaked in 2026 contains sixteen tracks.